techthoughts2/Catesta/docs/New-ModuleProject.md

 Scaffolds a PowerShell module project for integration with GitHub Actions with the project code stored in GitHub.
 A full set of GitHub project supporting files is provided.
+The project is set up for integration with Read the Docs.

 ### EXAMPLE 6
 ```